 There's a pretty good comparison table between Slack Plus and Mattermost here.

-I think the current generation of admins moving everything offsite is doing a huge disservice to the admins of tomorrow, but that’s maybe for another blog post…
+I think the current generation of admins moving everything offsite is doing a huge disservice to the admins of tomorrow, but that's a rant for another blog post…

 Configuration is nice and easy through the web-based System Console or by editing the config.json file, although I would also like to see an option to push settings to the clients.
 There's also a CLI, but I haven't really looked into it.
 Being an Electron app, you will not be able to manage Mattermost's preferences with your usual tools (defaults, profiles) and Mattermost should really update their documentation to cover enterprise administration.